ExpediaGroup/beeju/README.md

 ## HiveServer2JUnitRule and Extension
 This rule creates an in-memory Hive database, a Thrift Hive Metastore service on top of this and a HiveServer2 service.
 This can then be used to perform Hive JDBC calls in a test.
 The rule exposes a JDBC URI that can be injected into the class under test and a Hive Metastore Client which can be used for data setup and assertions.

-Example usage: Class under test drops a table via Hive JDBC.
+Example `@Rule` usage: Class under test drops a table via Hive JDBC.

     @Rule
     public HiveServer2JUnitRule hive = new HiveServer2JUnitRule("foo_db");